None of the locals were hurt, the bad guys were caught, law enforcement was able to perform efficiently

 Frank Fehn, legendary former Sheriff of Teller County (and at one time Teller County Coroner), also a former New York homicide detective, passed away peacefully at home on April 23, 2013.
 Services were held at Holy Rosary Chapel in Cascade, CO.
 He is interned at Fort Logan National Cemetery with military honors in Denver.
 Frank was retired and lived in Lake Havasu City, AZ with his wife of 27 years, Lucile.

 Lucile Fehn, Frank's wife was Teller County Commissioner at the time.
-When I talked to her last week, she described those eventful days 16 years ago this way.
+When I talked to her four years ago, she described those eventful days 16 years ago this way.

 "I was going to a meeting on open space in Canon City with Kevin Tanski, (Teller County Parks Coordinator), that morning," Lucile said.
 "And Frank had been out most the night, and I didn't really talk to him about it, but I noticed that morning that he came home and changed the license plates on my RV, and left with it," Lucile Fehn told me last week.